Girls Return to School -

 More News About the Peace Deal in PakistanFeb.
 27, 2009

 It would probably be more accurate to report that some girls in some villages have been allowed to return to school.
-How people are living in the Swat Valley or the rest of the Malakand division depends on where they are living and on how much of an impact the TTP has in their local area, and who their local members of the TTP are and how strict their attitudes towards 'Islamic' law may be.
-The TTP, the insurgents, are comprised of people who have grown up in the villages of the region, and the Malakand division is an area that is comprised of several different groups who follow Islam in vastly different ways.
+How people are living in the Swat Valley or the rest of the Malakand division depends on where they are living and on how much of an impact the TTP has in their local area, who their local members of the TTP are, and how strict their attitudes towards "Islamic" law may be.
+The TTP, the insurgents, are comprised of people who have grown up in the villages of the region, and the Malakand division is an area that includes several different groups who follow Islam in vastly different ways.
 Pashtoun regions would view Sharia far differently than in locales where women have had freedoms comparable to women in the rest of Pakistan.

-As a general rule, lesser known regions in the world seem to invite journalists to relax the facts in favor of speedy reports.
+Media coverage on the region has been shoddy and that's being kind.
+Lesser known regions in the world seem to invite journalists to relax the facts in favor of speedy reports.
+Or maybe it's the editors, wittling text down until it begins to mean something else entirely.
 I scoured countless articles for last week's posting "Obliteration of Human Rights in the Swat Valley", and found a plethora of misinformation.
 Ultimately, the UN report provided the most in depth recent history of events in the region, and reports from Pakistani papers contained the most information about the current situation.
 The big news media (i.e., The Washington Post and The New York Times), were prone to reducing events to one liners, thereby distorting the facts or delivering a superficial report that left one with little information.

-Misinformation can be as misleading as spin, it lacks a conscious motive and may occur out of sheer laziness, but few readers have time to check another 40 articles to ascertain whether or not all the information in The Washington Post was correct, especially when 30 of the articles will have the same information as The Washington Post.
-It is easier to be loose with the facts when the majority of people are unaware of both a region's history and current affairs.
-You could create an entirely false history for the Swat Valley and a tiny minority of readers in North America would know that its make believe.
-It would be a much more difficult feat to play make believe with the events in British history, recent or long ago.
+Misinformation is as misleading as calculated spin, it lacks a conscious motive and may occur out of sheer laziness, but few readers have time to check another 40 articles to ascertain whether or not all the information in The Washington Post is correct, especially when 30 of the articles will deliver the same inaccuracies.
+It's easy to be loose with the facts when the majority of people are unaware of both a region's history and current affairs.
+You could create an entirely false history for the Swat Valley and a tiny minority of readers in North America would know that it's make-believe.
+It would be a much more difficult feat to play make-believe with the events in British history, whether recent or long-ago.